Ranjith2898/BlinkIT-Grocery-Data-Analysis---SQL/README.md

 Rating (FLOAT)

-# Key Analysis and Insights
+## Key Analysis and Insights

-* Total Sales Analysis: Total sales in millions are computed using SQL queries.
+* Total Sales Analysis: Total sales in millions are computed using SQL queries.<br>

-* Average Sales Analysis: The average sales amount provides insight into product performance.
+* Average Sales Analysis: The average sales amount provides insight into product performance.<br>
 * Outlet Performance Analysis: Understanding the impact of outlet size and type on sales.